berkbirkan/wordpress-client/README.md

 recent_posts = client.get_recent_posts()
 ```

-This returns a JSON array of recent posts.
+This returns a list of `WordPressPost` instances, each containing detailed information about the posts, such as title, content, date, URL, categories, tags, and more.

 ### Retrieving Categories